Rev. Emmanuel Lemelson was recently a guest on #PreMarket Prep, a daily trading idea radio show hosted by Joel Elconin and Dennis Dick.

 One hedge fund manager took the opportunity to add to his short position in Ligand on the news.

-Reverend Emmanuel Lemelson of Lemelson Capital Management discussed why he doubled his short position on Thursday during Friday's Benzinga #Premarket Prep show.
+Reverand Emmanuel Lemelson of Lemelson Capital Management discussed why he doubled his short position on Thursday during Friday's Benzinga #Premarket Pep show.

 He continued that Viking is merely a "tenant in their building" with "a few people renting space," while underwriters are promoting the issue "like it's going out of fashion."